Major Waldemar Fydrych: Recent activities

 Fydrych, alongside a group of students, participated in the Orange Revolution in Ukraine organizing events in Poland and Ukraine.
 He and the students made in the streets an "Orange Scarf" of support for the revolution.

-This scarf was started in Warsaw by one of the icons of the Orange Revolution - famous Ukrainian singer Ruslana Lyzhichko.
-On the night of the "Orange Victory," the 15-meter long scarf was handed by Lyzhichko to President Yushchenko as one of the main symbols of the brotherhood between Ukraine and Poland.
+This scarf was started in Warsaw by one of the icons of the Orange Revolution – famous Ukrainian singer Ruslana Lyzhichko.
+On the night of the "Orange Victory", the 15-meter long scarf was handed by Lyzhichko to President Yushchenko as one of the main symbols of the brotherhood between Ukraine and Poland.

 In 2002, Fydrych presented himself in elections to the post of the Mayor of the City of Warsaw.
 He also ran for mayor of Warsaw in 2006 elections, gaining 2914 votes (0,41%).
-His organization was Dolts and Dwarves (Gamonie i Krasnoludki).
+His organization was Gamonie i Krasnoludki (Dolts and Dwarves).

-In 2012, Fydrych received Ph.D. in Fine Arts from the Academy of Fine Arts in Warsaw, Poland after defending his thesis "Happening as the integrating and healing operation transforming art and reality" written under supervision of Professor Stanisław Wieczorek.
+In 2012, Fydrych received Ph.D. in Fine Arts from the Academy of Fine Arts in Warsaw, Poland after defending his thesis "Happening as the integrating and healing operation transforming art and reality" written under the supervision of Professor Stanisław Wieczorek.

-In 2014, the English translation of his book on Orange Alternative was published as "Lives of the Orange Men" by a London publishing house, Minor Compositions. with a foreword by the Yes-Men and the forward to the Polish edition by Anne Applebaum.
+In 2014, the English translation of his book on Orange Alternative was published as Lives of the Orange Men by a London publishing house, Minor Compositions. with a foreword by the Yes-Men and the forward to the Polish edition by Anne Applebaum.